Yagumo Nagarekawa

 The thin-sliced meat in Yagumo’s susugi-nabe is from the finest branded Japanese beef.
 These rich cuts of meat are best enjoyed with the restaurant’s signature sauce, made from a slew of secret ingredients, which are then mixed together and aged for three days to bring out the flavor.

 Find out where it all began.
 The “susugi-nabe” shabu-shabu course is the signature course at Yagumo Nagarekawa, and uses some of the finest, premium-selected kuroge wagyu black beef from all across Japan.
-It’s best enjoyed with the restaurant’s homemade sauce, which is made from a slew of secret ingredients, which are mixed together and aged for three days.
+Enjoy it with a special sesame and walnut sauce or ponzu.
+The course includes appetizers and dessert for a complete meal.

 Find out where it all began.
 The “susugi-nabe” shabu-shabu course is the signature course at Yagumo Nagarekawa, and uses some of the finest, premium-selected kuroge wagyu black beef from all across Japan.
-It’s best enjoyed with the restaurant’s homemade sauce, which is made from a slew of secret ingredients, which are mixed together and aged for three days.
+Enjoy it with a special sesame and walnut sauce or ponzu.
+The course includes appetizers and dessert for a complete meal.

 While susugi-nabe is the signature course at Yagumo Nagarekawa, the restaurant's sukiyaki options are also wildly popular with guests.
 As with the restaurant's susugi-nabe, the sukiyaki option at Yagumo Nagarekawa uses some of the finest, premium-selected kuroge wagyu black beef from all across Japan.
 As is customary for sukiyaki, it's best enjoyed dipped in raw egg.